 These Low-Carb Salmon Patties have the flavor of the classic salmon patty recipe with none of the fillers.
 Both recipes are kid-approved and easy to make.
+You will have dinner on the table in a jiffy.
+What’s even better?
+It only takes 6 ingredients, and that includes salt and pepper.

 Barbara makes salmon patties quite often – they are a favorite of her daughters (her husband isn’t as big of a fan).
 So Barbara usually plans to make them when her husband has an evening meeting or is traveling for work.
 She invites our cousin Janet to dinner on these evenings as she’s a HUGE fan of Barbara’s salmon patties!